 Looker supports connections to Amazon Athena, an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
 Amazon Athena is serverless, so there is no infrastructure to manage.
 You are charged only for the queries that are run.

-This article describes how to connect Looker to an Amazon Athena instance.
+This page describes how to connect Looker to an Amazon Athena instance.

 Ensure that you have the following: